 During initial analyses, both Euclidean and Bray-Curtis distances were used to confirm distance measure did not have a major effect on plot clustering and subsequent indicator species analysis; cluster analysis figures and indicator species table using Bray-Curtis distance are available in Table 4 and Figure 4.
-To address inconsistent numbers of plots grouped into assemblages each year, diversity metrics were bootstrapped 10 times using the minimum number of plots observed in an assemblage each year (n = 18) (Table S5).
-All analyses were performed in R v.4.0.2.
+To address inconsistent numbers of plots grouped into assemblages each year, diversity metrics were bootstrapped 10 times using the minimum number of plots observed in an assemblage each year (n = 18) (Table 5).
+All analyses were performed in R v.4.0.2 (cite the R team).